Licorice Root for CalmJun 16, 2021

 Licorice should be used with caution, as excessive use can lead to hypertension, edema and, in pregnancy, preterm birth.
 Due to a lack of research, children and breastfeeding women should likely avoid licorice-containing supplements.

-Licorice Root (Glycyrrhiza Glabra) Supplements at Natural Mental Health
+Licorice Root (Glycyrrhiza Glabra) Supplements at Fullscript, our partner store

 Hops Strobile for Calm and Sleep Support

-A 2010 review of studies on the combination of hops and valerian found that 12 of the 16 studies reviewed found clear improvement in both the quality of sleep and in reducing the time it took to fall asleep.
-Another study looked at a combination of hops, valerian, and passionflower, and found it to be as effective as the popular sleeping medication Ambien.
+A 2010 review of studies on the combination of hops and other herbs found that 12 of the 16 studies reviewed found clear improvement in both the quality of sleep and in reducing the time it took to fall asleep.
+Another study looked at a combination of hops, passionflower, and other herbs and found it to be as effective as the popular sleeping medication Ambien.

 Jorm, A. F., Christensen, H., Griffiths, K. M., Parslow, R. A., Rodgers, B., & Blewitt, K. A. (2004).
 Effectiveness of complementary and self‐help treatments for anxiety disorders.
 Medical Journal of Australia, 181, S29-S46.